 '''

 #include "VRDPAuth.h"

 Authentication library entry point.
 Decides whether to allow

 a client connection.

 Parameters:

+pUuid

 Pointer to the UUID of the virtual machine

-pUuid

 which the client connected to.

 guestJudgement

 Result of the guest authentication.

 User name passed in by the client (UTF8).

 szUser

 szPassword

 Password passed in by the client (UTF8).

+szDomain

 Domain passed in by the client (UTF8).

-szDomain
+fLogon

+Boolean flag.
+Indicates whether the entry point is called

+for a client logon or the client disconnect.

+clientId

+Server side unique identifier of the client.

 Return code:

 VRDPAuthAccessDenied

 Client access has been denied.

+VRDPAuthAccessGranted

+Client has the right to use the

+virtual machine.

+VRDPAuthDelegateToGuest Guest operating system must

+authenticate the client and the

+library must be called again with

+the result of the quest

+authentication.

+VRDPAuthResult VRDPAUTHCALL VRDPAuth2(

+PVRDPAUTHUUID pUuid,

+VRDPAuthGuestJudgement guestJudgement,

+const char szUser,

+const char szPassword

+const char szDomain

+int fLogon,

+unsigned clientId)

 '''